rsnitsch/pprint_torrent/README.md

 Pretty-print the contents of torrent files!

 pprint_torrent can be used to inspect the contents of torrent files.
-The metainfo dict is pretty-printed with indendation of sub-levels.
+The metainfo dict is pretty-printed with indentation of sub-levels.
 The maximum depth can be limited as well.
 To keep the output compact, the long binary `pieces` hash sequence is hidden from the output automatically. `pieces root` hashes from v2 torrents are hexlified (both in the `file tree` and in the `piece layers` dict).